Review: Q Bert Reloaded

 - Full controller support and the mouse works really well.

 - Modern version offers up bonus levels where you have x amount of time to collect as many gems as possible.

 - Cheap price considering you, in essence, get two full games.

 - Really fun to play and does an excellent job of bringing new players in whilst keeping the authenticity and difficulty for us older gamers.

 - Classic music is present with all the beep boops sound effects.
 Modern version brings a remixed soundtrack that sounds fresh and fitting.

 - Re bindable keys

-- Graphic options are minimal but sufficent with you picking an option from simple to fastest settings.
+- Graphics options are minimal but sufficient with you picking an option from simple to fastest settings.

-- Default controls for the pad are attrocious, Inverted movement and accept cancel buttons all over the place.
-Yes you can change them but not everyone will want to go through the list of presets and change them as there is a lot of them.
-Each game hasd its own config and its a daunting list.
+- Default controls for the pad are atrocious, Inverted movement and accept cancel buttons all over the place.
+Yes, you can change them but not everyone will want to go through the list of presets and change them as there is a lot of them.
+Each game has its own config and its a daunting list.